What is the Footprint Chart? – Trading tutorial

 The Footprint Chart is the past of the order book

 In principle, the Footprint Chart is the past of the order book.
-All traded contracts in the market (trade completed) are displayed graphically.
+All traded contacts in the market (trade completed) are displayed graphically.
 By understanding the order book or order flows, the Footprint Chart can also be better understood.
 In the picture below you can see the order book.

 On the “BID” and “ASK” the limit orders are waiting to be triggered.
 Traders use these limit orders to say that they want to buy or sell at a certain price.
 Other traders then buy or sell directly at the current price.
 The market order triggers the limit order.